magicalbob/bashman/README.md

 **Public demo site: https://bashman.ellisbs.co.uk** This is a best-effort public demo.
 Any visitor may register an account.
 The server stores only your **unique nickname** and the **public key** you register.
 No private keys, sensitive secrets, or private user data are collected.
 Do not rely on this instance for production artifacts, guaranteed persistence, or long-term availability.
 For production use, self-host with a persistent database, backups, and monitoring.
 Raise an issue if you want help with self hosting.

+**I moved house on Monday, and my stack is probably going to be down for a couple of months.**

 ### Short registration confirmation message (for the web UI)

 When a user successfully registers, display: